spthermo/SDNet/README.md

    * Gumbel Softmax is used instead of the binarization module for the UNet output --> smoother Dice loss convergence and a 3% increase in the validation accuracy
 2. A VAE is used to encode the anatomy in a vector latent space (Variant B)
 3. A VAE is used to re-encode the spatial output of the UNet - VAE output is used by the segmentor and the decoder (Variant C)
-4. A VAE is used to re-encode the spatial output of the UNet - VAE output is used only by the segmentor, while the decoder uses UNet output(Variant D)

 ## SDNet architecture - Variant A